ŠK Slovan

 My

-where two old boys were sat.
-I expected to be challenged in some way but it
+discipline kicked in as I continued around to the open gates to the complex, where two old boys were sitting.
+I expected to be challenged in some way, but it

 seemed they were keeping an eye on the car park that ran right around the